shikharoo7/linuxTweaks/README.md

 For correct Java installation: https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04

 Anaconda Permission Denied Error [13]: sudo chown -R user anaconda3, where 'user; is your username

+Adjust Linux clock to use local time and use bios time:
+$ timedatectl set-local-rtc 1 --adjust-system-clock
+$ timedatectl